dooont/java_final_project/README.md

 **Networking**
 Networking is implemented through the multiplayer function.
 Once a person hosts a server, other players (preferably 1) can connect to the server, enter their name, and play together.
 Once they finish, they will have the opportunity to talk in a chatroom post game if they so choose.
 Otherwise, they can click the x button to exit the chatroom.

-Additional Details:

-Some videos of us demo-ing the game will also be in the github for your convenience.
-These will include both working with the settings, as well as showing the multiplayer functionality.